 Private individuals looking to sell second hand furniture should try to ensure items sold are compliant with the regulations, but are unlikely to be prosecuted for selling non-compliant items.
 The reason is that Trading Standards have limited powers to act if the sale is not in the course of trade or business and deemed a private transaction.

 If it can be proven that furniture has been produced solely for export out of the UK then it is exempt from the regulations.
-However, imported furniture is covered by the Furniture and Furnishings Fire Safety Regulations.
+However, imported furniture is covered by The Furniture and Furnishings (Fire Safety) Regulations 1988.

 As referenced previously, the General Product Safety Regulations 2005 (GPSR) is another piece of legislation that aims to ensure that ALL products intended for, or likely to be used by consumers under normal or reasonably foreseeable conditions, are inherently safe.